Hong Kong–United States relations: Revocation of Special Exemptions

-On 28 May 2020, China's National People's Congress approved the controversial national security laws for Hong Kong, which aim at cracking down protests and ban "any acts or activities" that the communist government considers to endanger China's national security.
+On 28 May 2020, China's National People's Congress approved the controversial national security law for Hong Kong, which aims at cracking down protests and bans "any acts or activities" that the communist government considers to endanger China's national security.
 The critics have called this new legislation a "killer blow" to Hong Kong's autonomy and freedoms.
 The legislation allows the government's national security agencies to operate in Hong Kong.

 On 29 May 2020, United States' President Donald Trump ordered to remove the exemptions that give Hong Kong special status in America due to the PRC's new national security law for the territory.
 Trump announced that the extradition treaty between Hong Kong and the United States will be affected, the United States travel guidance for this territory will be changed, and the officials who undermined Hong Kong's freedoms will be sanctioned.
 The Hong Kong Autonomy Act imposes sanctions on officials and entities that help violate Hong Kong's autonomy.
 It was signed into law by President Trump on 14 July 2020, following the enactment of the Hong Kong national security law in June 2020.
 Under Trump's Executive Order on Hong Kong Normalization, which was also signed the same day, the United States has suspended and eliminated different and preferential treatment of Hong Kong's autonomy.
 This act also suspends parts of the United States-Hong Kong Policy act of 1992 and effectively states that Hong Kong is no longer treated separate from China.